Khmer Rouge: Interpretations

-In analysing the Khmer Rouge regime, scholars place it within historical context.
-The Khmer Rouge came to power in 1975 through the Cambodian Civil War, where the United States had supported the opposing regime of Lon Nol and heavily bombed Cambodia, primarily targeting communist Vietnamese troops who were allied to the Khmer Rouge, but it gave the Khmer Rouge's leadership a justification to eliminate the pro-Vietnamese faction within the group.
+Scholars analyze the history of the Khmer Rouge regime by placing it within a historical context.
+The Khmer Rouge came to power in 1975 at the end of the Cambodian Civil War, a conflict in which the United States had supported the opposing regime of Lon Nol by heavily bombing Cambodian territory, primarily targeting communist Vietnamese troops who were allied with the Khmer Rouge, but it gave the Khmer Rouge's leadership a justification for its elimination of the pro-Vietnamese faction within the group.
 The Cambodian genocide was stopped with the Khmer Rouge's overthrow in 1979 by Communist Vietnam.
-There have been allegations of United States support for the Khmer Rouge following their overthrow; in September 1979 the United Nations General Assembly voted to continue recognising Pol Pot's Democratic Kampuchea.
+There have been allegations of United States support for the Khmer Rouge following their overthrow; in September 1979, the United Nations General Assembly voted to continue recognising Pol Pot's Democratic Kampuchea.
 Communism in South East Asia was deeply divided, as China supported the Khmer Rouge, while the Soviet Union and Vietnam opposed it.

-There are three interpretations of the Khmer Rouge: totalitarianism, revisionism, and postrevisionism.
+There are three interpretations of the ideology of the Khmer Rouge: totalitarianism, revisionism, and postrevisionism.
 Historian Ben Kiernan describes their rule as totalitarian but places it within the context of "xenophobic European nationalism", from which came their agrarianism and the establishment of a Great Cambodia, rather than communism or Marxism.
 Pol Pot's biographers David P. Chandler and Philip Short place more emphasis on their ideological heritage of communism; it was not easy to apply Karl Marx and Vladimir Lenin's ideas to Cambodia, and communism was chosen as a way to get rid of French colonialism and transform the feudal society.
 Another interpretation, as proposed by historian Michael Vickery, is that of a bottom-up, left-wing peasant revolution with the Khmer Rouge as the revolutionaries.
 The Khmer Rouge was an intellectual group with a middle-class background and a romanticised sympathy for rural poor people but with little to no awareness that their radical policies would lead to such violence; according to this view, the applicability of genocide is rejected and the violence was an unintentional consequence that was beyond the Khmer Rouge's control.
 For Vickery, communist ideology does not explain the violence any more than those closer to the peasants', such as agrarianism, populism, and nationalism.
 Vickery wrote of communisms, as different communist factions were opposed to each other and fought against each other, resulting in further escalation of violence.

-A synthesis of both interpretations rejects the totalitarian theory in favor of a bottom-up perspective, which emphasises that the peasants did not have revolutionary ambitions.
+A synthesis of both interpretations rejects the totalitarian theory in favor of a bottom-up perspective, which emphasizes the fact that the peasants did not have revolutionary ambitions.
 According to this perspective, the Khmer Rouge was able to effectively manipulate the peasants to mobilise them towards collective goals that they did not understand, or where the revolutionaries had no desire to create a new society, which would require a certain level of support and understanding that the Khmer Rouge was not able to win over, but were mainly motivated to tear down the old one and violence became an end in itself.